whitep4nth3r/thingoftheday/README.md

 ## Step 9: Sit back and relax!

-With your http server started, your credentials file configured, and your content model imported, you'll be able to go to your browser and see your very own thingoftheday microblog - all within minutes.
+With your http server started, your credentials file configured, and your content model imported, you'll be able to visit your very own thingoftheday microblog in your browser - all within minutes.

 That was almost too easy!